JonathanTSilva/jonathantsilva/README.md

 ## Glad to see you here! &nbsp; [![](https://views.whatilearened.today/views/github/JonathanTSilva/JonathanTSilva.svg)](http://github.com/JonathanTSilva/JonathanTSilva)

 I'm an Electrical Engineer and researcher.
-I am currently based in Sertãozinho-SP (Brazil) working as an Electrical Engineer in the R&D department and in the field of Industrial Automation.
+I am currently based in Sertãozinho-SP (Brazil) working as an Electrical Engineer in the R&D department in the Industrial Automation area.

 As a mere science lover, I always seek to acquire knowledge to apply them in things that can change the world.
 It's possible, just believe!
 But remember: "for the Lord gives wisdom, from his mouth come knowledge and understanding."
 (Proverbs 2:6) 🙏🏻